mitoNGS/MToolBox_snakemake/doc/run-the-pipeline.rst

 Compiling configuration files
 -----------------------------

-An MToolBox-snakemake run is managed with these configuration files:
+An MToolBox-snakemake workflow run is managed with these configuration files:

 - data/analysis.tab
 - data/reference_genomes.tab